beltram/stubr/book/src/grpc.md

   "protoFile": "path/to/grpc.proto", // protobuf file where gRPC service & protobuf messages are defined "grpcRequest": {
-    "message": "Pet", // name of the body's message in 'protoFile' "path": "createDog", // name of the gRPC service to mock, supports Regex "bodyPatterns": [
+    "message": "Pet", // name of the body's message in 'protoFile' "service": "PetStore", // (optional) name of the gRPC service to mock, supports Regex "method": "createDog", // (optional) name of the gRPC method to mock, supports Regex "bodyPatterns": [
       {
         "equalToJson": { // literally the same matchers as in http